Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ### Some terminology:

 - **Layer:** An ARpoise "layer" is an individual AR experience or project.
 A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
+(This is like a channel on your TV or YouTube - you look at them in the same place, but they are completely separate programs.)
 When you stand at that site, the ARpoise and AR-vos apps will show you a list of layers available for you there.

 - **POI:** A "POI" (Point Of Interest) are the components that all together make up your AR experience (your layer).
 These can include 3D models, images, sounds etc.